brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

    You can activate or deactivate each available :ref:`widget <widgets>` for a site.
 Deactivated widgets cannot be selected in the dashboard.

+Pages Not Found Template
+   .. versionadded:: 1.3.0

+   Enter the template to specify the page title for pages which are not found.
+   See `How to track error pages in Matomo`_ for more information.
+Please use the placeholders `{path}` for the path/URL and `{referrer}` for the referrer.
+   This field is only available when :guilabel:`Consider configuration from Matomo Integration extension` is deactivated.

+   Default: *404/URL = {path}/From = {referrer}*

 .. _configuring-custom-dimensions: